●

 text – and illustrated below – then yields the anomaly.

-The first row yields Schwinger's expression for the g-factor to the first order in the fine structure constant α.
+The first row yields Schwinger's expression for the g-factor to the first order in the fine-structure constant α.
 For the g-factor expression to the second order in α, the second row is known to yield the zeta(3) term and part of the rational term.
 The bottom two rows are expected to lead to the other terms.
 However, no confirmation exists yet.

 The description of electrons with tangles thus suggests an alternative way to compute its g-factor.